Amos47/project-frenzy/README.md

 The basic functionality is that professors can sign up and create projects, and students can sign up and be attributed on projects.

-Can be found on github here: https://github.com/Amos47/project-frenzy
+Can be found on Github here: https://github.com/Amos47/project-frenzy Can be found deployed on heroku here: https://project-frenzy.herokuapp.com/

 ## Some implementation choices
   - I decided to put the content of the user login at the top right as it's more common.
 Can't imagine that is a problem.